aknoesen/q2lms/docs/USERGUIDE.md

 ## Conclusion

-Q2LMS provides a comprehensive solution for educational question database management and LMS integration.
-By following the workflows and best practices outlined in this guide, instructors can efficiently create, manage, and deploy high-quality assessments across multiple platforms.
+Q2LMS provides a comprehensive, instructor-optimized solution for educational question database management and LMS integration.
+The enhanced interface prioritizes educator efficiency with clean design, complete question visibility, and guided workflows that eliminate confusion throughout the question management process.

+By following the workflows and best practices outlined in this guide, instructors can efficiently create, manage, and deploy high-quality assessments across multiple platforms with confidence and clarity.

+**Key Interface Advantages**:
+- **Complete Visibility**: "Show All" default eliminates pagination barriers
+- **Clear Guidance**: Export completion notices provide step-by-step direction
+- **Flexible Workflows**: Choose between Select and Delete modes based on your needs
+- **Professional Design**: Clean interface focuses attention on educational content
+- **Immediate Feedback**: Real-time statistics and progress indicators throughout

 For additional support and resources, consult the project documentation, community forums, and institutional support channels.

 ---

-*This user guide is maintained as part of the Q2LMS project.
+*This user guide reflects the enhanced Q2LMS interface with instructor-optimized design and workflows.
 For the most current version and updates, visit the project repository.*